 Jobs: "The first few rows had all the people that worked on the Mac.
 About a 150 people that really made it happen were all seated in the first few rows and when it was introduced, after we went through it all and had the computer speak to people itself and things like that, the whole auditorium of about twenty five hundred people gave it a standing ovation and the whole first few rows of Mac folks were all just crying.
 All of us were.
 I was biting my tongue very hard because I had a little bit more to do.
 But it was a very, very emotional moment because it was no longer ours.
 From that day forward it was no longer ours.
 We couldn't change it.
 If we had a good idea the following day it was too late.
 It belonged to the world at that point in time."

-On their ?rst US tour in 1964, the Rolling Stones made a pilgrimage to Chicago.
+On their first US tour in 1964, the Rolling Stones made a pilgrimage to Chicago.
 “2120 South Michigan Avenue was hallowed ground,” writes Keith Richards in his 2010 autobiography.
 “There in the perfect sound studio, in the room where everything we’d listened to was made…we recorded fourteen tracks in two days.
-One of them was… ‘It’s All Over Now,’ our ?rst number one hit.”
+One of them was… ‘It’s All Over Now,’ our first number one hit.”

-Leonard Chess died in 1969, but his son, Marshall, and Phil sat for an interview with WGBH in 1994, a portion of which we feature here.
+Leonard Chess died in 1969, but his son, Marshall, and Phil sat for an interview with WGBH in 1994.

 These were the saints in the church of the blues, and among their most ardent admirers were two teenagers from the UK, Mick Jagger and Keith Richards.
 They were childhood friends who reconnected in the Dartford railroad station when Richards spotted the Chess records that Jagger was carrying under his arm.